 There are great cases out there for all of the S20 models, and we've also rounded up our favorite Galaxy S20 Cases and Galaxy S20 Ultra Cases to help you get more ideas for the perfect case for your perfect new phone.

 The Galaxy S20+ is a pretty sizeable phone, but the amount of protection it needs depends on you.
-If you're not the type to stray far and keep your phone close to your side, all you might need is some extra grip and some scratch protection, though consider grabbing a case that keeps a good lip around the camera module.
+If you're not the type to stray far and keep your phone close to your side, all you might need is some extra grip and some scratch protection, though consider grabbing a thin case that keeps a good lip around the camera module.

 For most, I recommend a case with at least some shock absorption for drop protection.
-You don't really need military-grade rugged tanks, but having some air cushion corners or impact-absorbing foam in the corners is protection worth having.
+You don't need military-grade rugged tanks, but having some air cushion corners or impact-absorbing foam in the corners is protection worth having.
 This is the category most cases in this roundup fall into.

 What case material is the best for my phone?

 Case materials depend on your desired case style, but honestly, there are very few cases that use only one type of material these days unless it's a TPU case.
 TPU (thermoplastic polyurethane) is flexible, cheap to manufacture, and can be molded into just about any shape and color you want.
-This makes TPU a good material for thin and medium cases, as well as making TPU the de facto inner layer material in hybrid cases.
+This makes TPU a good material for thin and medium cases, as well as making TPU the de facto inner layer material in hybrid cases and most clear cases.

 Hybrid cases usually consist of TPU and polycarbonate, a hard plastic, but some also use leather, wood, or metal.
 Metal isn't ideal in a phone case as it's heavier and interferes in wireless charging, but leather can last a long time if you take good care of it.
+Leather cases are thicker but can age so gracefully, and they're also used in most wallet cases for the S20+.

 One other material that users looking to keep a phone in pristine condition inside a case might want to seek out are cases that are lined with microfiber.
 Microfiber lining can keep the inside of a case — or the dirt that sneaks between a phone and its case — from scratching the device.